-Criteria JORC Code explanation Commen ntary a n L p s 3.
-A a noles all core is photo graphed in wet form only.
+Criteria JORC Code explanation Commentary holes all core is photo graphed in wet form only.
 All RC intervals are stored in plastic chip trays, labelled with interval and hole number.
 Core is stored in core trays and labelled similarly.
-Underground faces were faces are taken are digitally obtographed and face location measured from the nearest survey point.
-All RC and core samples were logged in full and face samples are logged for lithology and accompanied by geological mapping. techniques and sample 2 preparation 3 4 5 If core, whether cut or sawn and whether quarter, half or all core taken.
-If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
-For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled.
-2. F w b 3.
-S 4.
-S 5.
-F t u a c 6.
-T Half core was collected on average at 1m intervals, minimum sample length is 0.5 metres and maximum length is 1.4 metres.
+Underground faces were faces are taken are digitally photographed and face location measured from the nearest survey point.
+3. All RC and core samples were logged in full and face samples are logged for lithology and accompanied by geological mapping.
+Sub-sampling techniques and sample preparation taken.
+Half core was collected on average at 1m intervals, minimum sample length is 0.5 metres and maximum length is 1.4 metres.
 RC samples for waste sections are collected at 1 metre intervals, with a 1m split and bulk residual collected on the drill rig.
 The bulk residual was composited to 4 metre interval by spear sampling.
-If RC composites returned above background copper or gold values, the stored original 1m split was sent to the aboratory for analysis.
+If RC composites returned above background copper or gold values, the stored original 1m split was sent to the laboratory for analysis.
 Samples taken are appropriate for the Tritton mineralisation style (Copper VMS).
 Sample blanks and industry standards are routinely submitted, Pulps retained to be re-submitted to test for reproducibility.
 Field duplicates on grade control holes only are conducted routinely for the Tritton mineralisation.
 Regression analysis of the field duplicates shows very good correlation.
 The understanding of sample representative and grade estimation is also reviewed through mine to mill reconciliations and stope reconciliations and closing reports.
 All core samples are visually examined against assay values and logged mineralisation.
 The sample sizes are considered appropriate to the grain size of the material being sampled.
-Quality of 1 assay data and laboratory 2 The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, a tl All assays for holes drilled by Straits Resources were conducted at accredited assay laboratories.
-Samples from the drill holes in the Tritton resource estimation are primary sulphide, all surface exploration holes are analysed by a 3 stage aqua regia digestion
+Quality of assay data and laboratory The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+For geophysical tools, spectrometers, handheld XRF instruments, All assays for holes drilled by Straits Resources were conducted at accredited assay laboratories.
+Samples for the drillholes in the Tritton resource estimation are primary sulphide, all surface exploration holes are analysed by a 3 stage aqua regia digestion